Slow cookers, Crock-Pots and Instant Pots are beloved by millions of home cooks because they take a lot of guesswork out of the cooking process.

 TODAY asked the USDA Meat and Poultry’s public hotline about the frequency of this happening and a spokesperson said it was not something they currently keep records of or receive reports on from consumers.

 Since some food experts think size matters, we also asked if it’s true that cooking with smaller pieces of frozen chicken decreases the likelihood of food spending too much time in the so-called danger zone.

-“We would probably need to bring in someone from the technical staff to verify that,” said a USDA spokesperson in the media relations department.
+"We would probably need to bring in someone from the technical staff to verify that," said a USDA spokesperson.
 “Basically, our recommendations are a little bit more conservative just to make sure everyone is covered.”

 In this case, "everyone" refers to pregnant women, children, the elderly and those with compromised immune systems who are particularly susceptible to getting sick.
 For those clients, nutritionist Jackie Arnett Elnahar advises against eating frozen chicken prepared in a slow cooker.
 For her other clients, she recommends being cognizant about the size of the frozen chicken pieces.

 "When you purchase the chicken, have them cleaned and cut into 2-inch cubes before putting in the freezer,” Elnahar said.
 “Or place a larger piece of frozen chicken, 4 to 6 ounces, in the slow cooker at the highest setting and start to break it down after an hour so heat is distributed more evenly throughout."

 While home cooks in a time crunch might be tempted to toss frozen chicken into a slow cooker, following the USDA guidelines will help cut down on the likelihood of harmful bacteria developing.